Cooking Gorgeous

 • Olive oil - I use a good quality extra virgin olive oil for salad dressings and dips.

 • Pomegranate molasses - It is a thick syrup made with pomegranate juice.
 It has an intense sweet-and-sour flavor and adds a sweet and tangy depth to dishes.
-You can buy it from most Turkish / Middle Eastern shops or online from Amazon.
+You can buy it from most Turkish / Middle Eastern shops or online.

 The first thing you’ll need to do is roast the eggplants, sweet peppers, and red onions, as this is what gives the salad its signature smoky flavor.
 To stop the eggplants from bursting while cooking, poke each one a few times with a fork or toothpick.